angular-rust/yew-components/SECURITY.md

 ## Reporting a Vulnerability

-To report a security vulnerability, please email the maintainers at `dudochkin.victor@gmail.com`.
-Please do not create a Github issue for security vulnerabilities.
+To report a security vulnerability, please create a Github issue [here](https://github.com/angular-rust/yew-components/issues/new).

 If you can, please include the following details:
 * An MCVE (minimum complete verifiable example) – this is a short code snippet which demonstrates the error in the